 I knew from an early age that I wanted a career in healthcare.
-Coming from a Medical family, I had an early introduction to healthcare, grandad Barty O’Sullivan, a Pharmacist in Kanturk, dad Jim, a much-loved G.P. in Ballybunion and my mother Alice, a nurse who worked alongside my dad for 37 years.
-I grew up immersed in the family business and I absolutely loved looking after the local community and helping out whether it was answering the phone when the secretary went home or was on summer holidays, putting away files or any office jobs that needed doing.
+Coming from a Medical family, I had an early introduction to healthcare, grandad Barty O’Sullivan, was a Pharmacist in Kanturk and my parents, Jim, a much-loved G.P. in Ballybunion, and Alice, an amazing nurse, both demonstrated an unwavering dedication and passion for the well-being of their patients while working together for 37 years.
+I grew up immersed in the family business and I absolutely loved looking after the local community and helping out, whether it was answering the phone when the secretary went home or during the summer holidays, putting away files or any office jobs that needed doing.

 The beauty with nursing is you can work anywhere in the world and my next port of call was Australia, where I worked in Perth, Melbourne and Sidney and had the opportunity to work in the bush, in Kalgoorie and Mount Isa.
 I also has the fantastic opportunity to spend a number of months working in Mozambique working with the amazing people of Africa, helping out in the orphanages, woman’s health clinics and visiting hospitals.
 I also was honoured to do some volunteer work in Belize in Central America.